 What Skills Are Needed To Catch A Ball?

-When trying to teach a baby any activity, it’s essential to know what skills are involved, so you can make sure that they’ve developed those skills beforehand.
+When trying to teach a toddler any activity, it’s essential to know what skills are involved, so you can make sure that they’ve developed those skills beforehand.

 Catching a ball requires hand-eye coordination, and some good hand and finger control and strength to close on the ball.

-As a baby, there are several different activities we can do to work on hand-eye coordination and finger/hand control and strength.
+As a baby/toddler, there are several different activities we can do to work on hand-eye coordination and finger/hand control and strength.